scalecube/slate/source/index.html.md

 * [Transport](#transport)
 * [Gateway](#gateway)

-all modules are pluggable in a [microservice](#bootstrap) container and can be customise and replaced.
+all modules are pluggable in a [microservice](#bootstrap) container and can be customized and replaced.

 ## Installation